8r0wn13/flAWS/README.md

 Scope: Everything is run out of a single AWS account, and all challenges are sub-domains of flaws.cloud.

----

-### Personal note
-I did the exercises without using the  hints and only included the hints after I solved a level.<br>
-To avoid any spoilers, hints are closed by default, but are there if you need them

----

-## Level 1
 This level is *buckets* of fun.
 See if you can find the first sub-domain.

 <details closed>